o3de/o3de.org/content/docs/user-guide/assets/pipeline/developers.md

 **To make a list of available sprite assets**

-1. Use the `gEnv->pCryPak` file\-finding functions to search for all asset IDs.
+1. Use the `gEnv->pCryPak` file-finding functions to search for all asset IDs.
 Usually, since `@assets@` is assumed, just the directory name or extensions are all that is required, but aliases are accepted.

 1. Once you have the asset ID list, call `GamePathToFullPath` or `ConvertRelativeAssetPathToFullPath` to convert the list to full source names.